Indonesia flag

-The postal code for Hibala is 22881 in Sumatera Utara, Nias Selatan, Indonesia.
-The table below lists ZIP codes and postcodes for places within Hibala.
+The Postal Codes (Kode pos) for Hibala is 22881 in Nias Selatan, Sumatera Utara, Nias Selatan, Indonesia.
+The table below lists Postal Codes and postcodes for places within Hibala.

 Postal Codes for Places in Hibala